tmm/www/README.md

 ## License

-Time Machine is released under the MIT license.
-See LICENSE for details
+Released under the MIT license.
+See LICENSE for details.